Driving Test Pass Rates Across UK Cities in 2026

 A learner asking "what is the pass rate where I live" usually gets a centre-level answer that misses the wider city pattern.
-Aggregated to city level, London sits at around 38 percent across its 30-plus centres, Cardiff at 53 percent, with Birmingham, Manchester and Glasgow clustered between 45 and 47 percent.
-The 15 point spread between Cardiff and London says more about route density and learner cohort than about teaching quality.
+Aggregated to city level, Glasgow sits at around 41 percent across its centres, Cardiff at 51 percent, with London, Manchester and Birmingham grouped between 45 and 48 percent.
+The 10 point spread between Cardiff and Glasgow says more about route density and learner cohort than about teaching quality.
 Read the city numbers before you read the centre numbers.

 - London